alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

     // Do something if either no case value matches the 'expression'
     // or if none of the cases stops the execution of switch statement break // Stop the switch statement
 }

+// Example with calendar and default case
+// Create expression to check
+const today = 'Monday'

+// Create a switch statement
+// and pass value of 'today' variable as an argument switch (today) {
+  case 'Monday':
+    // If value of today is 'Monday' do following console.log('It\'s Monday.')
+    break // Stop the execution of switch statement

+  case 'Tuesday':
+    // If value of today is 'Tuesday' do following console.log('It\'s Tuesday.')
+    break // Stop the execution of switch statement

+  case 'Wednesday':
+    // If value of today is 'Wednesday' do following console.log('It\'s Wednesday.')
+    break // Stop the execution of switch statement

+  case 'Thursday':
+    // If value of today is 'Thursday' do following console.log('It\'s Thursday.')
+    break // Stop the execution of switch statement

+  case 'Friday':
+    // If value of today is 'Friday' do following console.log('It\'s Friday.')
+    break // Stop the execution of switch statement

+  case 'Saturday':
+    // If value of today is 'Saturday' do following console.log('It\'s Saturday.')
+    break // Stop the execution of switch statement

+  default:
+    // If no other case matches the expression
+    // use the default and assume the day is Sunday console.log('It\'s Sunday.')
+    break // Stop the execution of switch statement
+}
 ```